Pokalie566/Pokalie566/README.md

   <h3> I'm 17 years old Beginner developer from France.</h3>
 </p>

- - 🔭 Space FanBoy, Go to Mars 🚀
+ - 🔭 Space Fan, Go to Mars 🚀

  - I do C and a bit of python :heart: